ShenaeA/725-sftp/README.md

 Format: PASS password

 ### Empty authorisation file
+hen the authorisation file is empty, the user still needs to enter a user-id.
+It can be anything as long as there is no spaces or hashtags.
 ```
 Connected to localhost via port number 9999
 +SFTP RFC913 Server Activated :)